 In addition to taking workshop classes offered by regular Carleton faculty members, including poets Gregory Hewett and Susan Jaret McKinstry, and fiction writer Gregory Blake Smith, students work with the many distinguished visitors to campus to read and to conduct workshops.
 Recent visitors include Paul Auster and Siri Hustvedt.

 Looking Ahead . . .

 Funny though they are, Garrison Keillor's jokes about English Majors are just that: jokes.
 The English Major is a valuable asset in many walks of life.
 You'll see from our Life After Laird pages that Carleton English Majors enjoy successful careers in business, advertising, law, medicine, education, public policy, publishing, and the media.
 The department works closely with the Career Center to bring alumni back to campus, for presentations of interest to English Majors.
 Watch the events calendar for upcoming visits.

-Students should talk with faculty, and meet with the Department’s Career Advisor, Susan Jaret McKinstry to learn more about what English Majors are currently doing, about opportunities for intern-and extern- and fellowships, about grad school, and about how to start thinking about Life after Laird.
-Our Graduate School Advisor, Jessica Leiman, can enlighten you about further study in English, as also about Fellowship opportunities available to you right now.
+Students should talk with faculty, and meet with the Department’s Life after Laird Adviser, Constance Walker to learn more about what English Majors are currently doing, about opportunities for intern-and extern- and fellowships, about grad school, and about how to start thinking about the future today.